bitdessin/JustDeepIt/docs/source/implementation/instance-segmentation.rst

     model = IS('./class_label.txt', model_arch='maskrcnn')

-To initialize a Mask R-CNN architecture with the specified trained weight (e.g., the weight pre-trained by COCO dataset), users can use argument ``model_weight`` during initialization.
+To initialize Mask R-CNN with the pre-trained weight (e.g. the weight pre-trained with COCO dataset), the argument ``model_weight`` can be used.
-Note that, the pre-trained weight file (:file:`.pth`) can be downloaded from the GitHub repositories of `MMDetection <https://github.com/open-mmlab/mmdetection/tree/master/configs>`_ or `Detectron2 <https://github.com/facebookresearch/detectron2/tree/main/configs>`_.
+Note that, the weight file (:file:`.pth`) pre-trained with COCO dataset can be downloaded from the GitHub repositories of `MMDetection <https://github.com/open-mmlab/mmdetection/tree/master/configs>`_ or `Detectron2 <https://github.com/facebookresearch/detectron2/tree/main/configs>`_.

 .. code-block:: py